THE ARCHITECTS OF U.S. – CHINA RELATIONS :

 That is not a simple matter.
 For it implies subordinating national aspirations to a vision of a global order.

 Neither the United States nor China has experience in such a task.
-Each assumes its national values to be both unique and of a kind to which other peoples naturally aspire.
+Each assumes its national values to be both unique and of a kind to which other people naturally aspire.
 Reconciling the two versions of exceptionalism is the deepest challenge of the Sino-American relationship.

 America’s exceptionalism finds it natural to condition its conduct toward other societies on their acceptance of American values.
 Most Chinese see their country’s rise not as a challenge to America but as heralding a return to the normal state of affairs when China was preeminent.
 In the Chinese view, it is the past 200 years of relative weakness – not China’s current resurgence – that represent an abnormality.